-Once you have added all the external servers as modules in CC-SG, specify whether you want CC-SG to use each of them for either authentication, authorization, or both.
+Once you have added all the external servers as modules in CC-SG, specify whether you want CC-SG to use each of them for either authentication only, or both authentication and authorization.

-To specify modules for authentication and authorization:

-- 1. Choose Administration > Security. - 2.
+- To specify modules for authentication and authorization: - 1.
+Choose Administration > Security. - 2.
 Click the Authentication tab.
 All configured external Authorization and Authentication Servers appear in a table. - 3.
 For each server listed: - a.
 Select the Authentication checkbox if you want CC-SG to use the server for authentication of users. - b.
 Select the Authorization checkbox if you want CC-SG to use the server for authorization of users.
-Only AD servers can be used for authorization

-4. Click Update to save your changes.
+Only AD and TACACS+ servers can be used for authorization. - 4.
+Click OK to save your changes.